A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: -adic Lattices and their Gauss Sums

+For a proof see Proposition 3.1 of \cite{[Sche]} and the results of Section 3 of \cite{[Str]}---note that the $\kappa$ factors account for the number $k$ (called antisquare in \cite{[B3]}) which is defined in these references by distinguishing different cases.
+An alternative, simpler proof can be given using the multiplicativity of all quantities with respect to direct sums and a $p$-adic analog of Lemma 1 in Appendix 4 of \cite{[MH]}.
+These two properties reduce the proof to the verification of the assertions only for indecomposable even Jordan components of low prime power (namely $1^{\kappa1}$ and $p^{\kappa1}$ for odd $p$ as well as $1^{\kappa2}_{II}$, $2^{\kappa2}_{II}$, $2^{\kappa1}_{t}$ and $4^{\kappa1}_{t}$ for $p=2$).
+The classical result of Gauss and Eq. \eqref{oddmod8} complete the odd $p$ case, and for $p=2$ the verification is direct and simple.
+The oddity formula in \cite{[Sche]} and \cite{[Str]} is just an incarnation of the Weil reciprocity law.

-We are interested in what becomes of the Weil index of a $p$-adic lattice when we multiply the bilinear form on the lattice by some $p$-adic integer.
-Clearly, if $M$ has a Jordan decomposition as above, then $M(c)$ has the Jordan decomposition $\bigoplus_{e=0}^{k}M_{e}(p^{e}c)$, so that it suffices to restrict our attention to a Jordan component $q^{\varepsilon n}$ or $q^{\varepsilon n}_{t/II}$.
-Writing $c=p^{v_{p}(c)}c_{p}$ with $c_{p}\in\mathbb{Z}_{p}^{*}$ separates the problem to powers of $p$ and elements in $\mathbb{Z}_{p}^{*}$, and we know that the effect of $p^{l}$ is simply to add $l$ to the power of $p$ appearing in $q$.
-We satisfy ourselves with this observation on the powers of $p$ when $p$ is odd, and just remark that for even $l$ this operation leaves the Weil index invariant.
-In particular, if $l<v_{p}(q)$ then multiplying by $p^{l}$ or dividing by $p^{l}$ yields the same Weil index.
-For $p=2$, however, we can say more: Since the dependence on $q$ in the expression for the Weil index of the 2-adic Jordan components in Proposition \ref{gammap} is only via the power of $\varepsilon$, we find that multiplying the bilinear form by $2^{l}$ multiplies the Weil index by the $l$th power of the total sign of $M$ (i.e., the product of the signs of all the Jordan components).
-In particular this term is just a sign, and the assertion about even $l$ and division versus multiplication holds equally here (note that for odd $p$, or more accurately for $p\equiv3(\mathrm{mod\ }4)$, multiplication by $p$ does not necessarily change the Weil index only by a sign).
+It turns out useful to compare $\gamma(M)$ with $\gamma\big(M(c)\big)$ for some non-zero $c\in\mathbb{Z}_{p}$.
+It suffices to restrict our attention to the case where $M$ is a Jordan component and $c$ is either a power of $p$ or an element of $\mathbb{Z}_{p}^{*}$.
+The effect of the former is just changing the power of $p$ in the symbol of the Jordan component, and Proposition \ref{gammap} implies that the Weil index depends only on the parity of that power.
+Furthermore, for $p=2$ we have $\gamma\big(M(2^{l})\big)=\eta^{l}\gamma(M)$ where $\eta$ is the total sign of $M$ (i.e., the product of the signs of all the Jordan components).
+In particular this term is just a sign.
+Note, however, that for $p\equiv3(\mathrm{mod\ }4)$ multiplication by $p$ does not necessarily change the Weil index only by a sign (if $p\equiv1(\mathrm{mod\ }4)$ then all the Weil indices lie in $\pm1$).